quanyuanqi/simpleapp/README.md

-# simpleapp
+# simple web app is reddit styled or digg styled or hacker news styled
-a simple web app based on Streamlit and the codes are originated by JCharis.
+The simple web app, based on Streamlit, is inspired by the codes on JCharis' blog.